RonaldHauw/pear-diffusion/README.md

 - Matlab (https://www.mathworks.com/products/matlab.html).
 #### Needed libraries:
 - The C++ *standard library* which is usually preïnstalled;
-- A copy of *Eigen* (http://eigen.tuxfamily.org) at the location "software/eigen/".
+- A copy of *eigen* (http://eigen.tuxfamily.org) at the location "software/".

         pear_group11$ cd software